-ALCOHOL AND DRUGS
+3.6.1 ALCOHOL AND DRUGS

-In any activity sponsored or endorsed by any Triangle chapter or at any event that a reasonable, objective observer would associate with a chapter, including those that occur on or off organizational premises:
+In any activity sponsored or endorsed by any Triangle chapter or at any event that a reasonable, objective observer would associate with a chapter, including those that occur on or off chapter premises:

 - 1. Chapters, members, and guests must comply with all federal, state, provincial, and local laws.
 No person under the legal drinking age may possess, consume, provide, or be provided alcoholic beverages. - 2.
 Chapters, members, and guests must follow the federal law regarding illegal drugs and controlled substances.
-No person may possess, use, provide, distribute, sell, and/or manufacture illegal drugs or other controlled substances while at any chapter facility or at any activity that a reasonable, objective observer would associate with the organization. - 3.
-Alcoholic beverages must either be: (1) provided and sold on a per-drink basis by a licensed and insured third-party vendor (e.g., restaurant, bar, caterer, etc.); or (2) brought by individual members and guests through a bring your own beverage ("BYOB") system. - 4.
-Common sources of alcohol, including bulk quantities which are not being served by a licensed, insured third-party vendor, are prohibited (i.e., amounts of alcohol greater than what a reasonable person should consume over the duration of an event). - 5.
-Alcoholic beverages must not be purchased with chapter funds or funds pooled by members or guests (e.g. admission fees, cover fees, collecting funds through digital apps, etc.). - 6.
-A chapter must not co-host or co-sponsor, or in any way participate in, any activity or event with another group or entity that purchases or provides alcohol. - 7.
-A chapter must not co-host or co-sponsor an event with a bar, event promoter, or alcohol distributor.
-However, a chapter may rent a bar, restaurant or other licensed, insured third-party vendor to host a chapter event. - 8.
-Attendance by non-members at any event where alcohol is present must be by invitation only, and the chapter must utilize a guest list system and control access to the event.
-Attendance at any event with alcohol is limited to a 3:1 maximum guest-to-member ratio and must not exceed local fire-code or building code capacity of the event venue. - 9.
-Any event or activity related to the new member joining process (e.g., recruitment, intake, pledge period, etc.) must be substance free.
-No alcohol or drugs may be present if the event or activity is related to new member activities, meetings, or initiation, including but not limited to "bid night," "Big/Little" events or activities, "family" events or activities, and any ritual or ceremony. - 10.
-Organizations, members, or guests must not permit, encourage, coerce, glorify or participate in any activities involving the rapid consumption of alcohol, such as drinking games.
+No person may possess, use, provide, distribute, sell, and/or manufacture illegal drugs or other controlled substances while at any chapter premises or at any activity or event sponsored or endorsed by the chapter. - 3.
+Alcoholic beverages must either be: (a) provided and sold on a per-drink basis by a licensed and insured third-party vendor (e.g., restaurant, bar, caterer, etc.); or (b) brought by individual members and guests through a bring your own beverage ("BYOB") system.
+The presence of alcohol products above 15% alcohol by volume (ABV) is prohibited on any chapter premises or at any event, except when served by a licensed and insured third-party vendor. - 4.
+Common sources of alcohol, including bulk quantities, which are not being served by a licensed, insured third-party vendor, are prohibited (i.e., amounts of alcohol greater than what a reasonable person should consume over the duration of an event). - 5.
+Alcoholic beverages must not be purchased with chapter funds or funds pooled by members or guests (e.g. admission fees, cover fees, collecting funds through digital apps, etc.) - 6.
+A chapter must not co-host or co-sponsor, or in any way participate in, an activity or event with another group or entity that purchases or provides alcohol. - 7.
+A chapter must not co-host or co-sponsor an event with a bar, event promoter or alcohol distributor; however, a chapter may rent a bar, restaurant, or other licensed and insured third-party vendor to host a chapter event. - 8.
+Attendance by non-members at any event where alcohol is present must be by invitation only, and the chapter must utilize a guest list system.
+Attendance at events with alcohol is limited to a 3:1 maximum guest-to-member ratio and must not exceed local fire or building code capacity of the chapter premises or event venue. - 9.
+Any event or activity related to the new member joining process (e.g., recruitment, intake, rush, etc.) must be substance free.
+No alcohol or drugs may be present if the event or activity is related to new member activities, meetings, or initiation into an organization, including but not limited to "bid night," "big/little" events or activities, "family" events or activities, and any ritual or ceremony. - 10.
+Chapters, members or guests must not permit, encourage, coerce, glorify or participate in any activities involving the rapid consumption of alcohol, such as drinking games.